ykotseruba/attention_and_driving/README.md

 <a name="behavioral_factors"></a>
 ### Factors

-We identified independent variables in each study and grouped them into 7 factors listed below.
+We identified independent variables in each study and grouped them into 7 factors listed below:

 * Primary (driving) task
 * Secondary (non-driving) task